cleever/OnezoneDatepicker/README.md

 Onezone Datepicker is a flexible datepicker widget that can be used in your Ionic Framework applications.

 ### Who to use? ###

-Download the file and copy in your "lib" directory (lib/onezone-datepicker/dist/onezone-datepicker.min.js)
+Download the file and copy it in your "lib" directory (lib/onezone-datepicker/dist/onezone-datepicker.min.js)

 1) Include Onezone Datepicker in your index.html file